kubernetes/website/content/en/docs/setup/windows/intro-windows-in-kubernetes.md

 The following networking functionality is not supported on Windows nodes

 * Host networking mode is not available for Windows pods
-* Local NodePort access from the node itself will fail (works for other nodes or external clients)
+* Local NodePort access from the node itself fails (works for other nodes or external clients)
 * Accessing service VIPs from nodes will be available with a future release of Windows Server
 * Overlay networking support in kube-proxy is an alpha release.
 In addition, it requires [KB4482887](https://support.microsoft.com/en-us/help/4482887/windows-10-update-kb4482887) to be installed on Windows Server 2019
 * `kubectl port-forward`
 * Local Traffic Policy and DSR mode
 * Outbound communication using the ICMP protocol via the win-overlay, win-bridge, and Azure-CNI plugin.
 Specifically, the Windows data plane ([VFP](https://www.microsoft.com/en-us/research/project/azure-virtual-filtering-platform/)) doesn't support ICMP packet transpositions.
 This means:
-  * ICMP packets directed to destinations within the same network (e.g. pod to pod communication via ping) will work as expected and without any limitations
+  * ICMP packets directed to destinations within the same network (e.g. pod to pod communication via ping) work as expected and without any limitations
-  * TCP/UDP packets will work as expected and without any limitations
+  * TCP/UDP packets work as expected and without any limitations
   * ICMP packets directed to pass through a remote network (e.g. pod to external internet communication via ping) cannot be transposed and thus will not be routed back to their source
   * Since TCP/UDP packets can still be transposed, one can substitute `ping <destination>` with `curl <destination>` to be able to debug connectivity to the outside world.